sagemath/sagewiki_to_gh-2022-10-10/days24/projects/gf2e.md

 {{attachment:multiplication_r13.png}}

-Blue means faster than Magma by a factor of e^blue.
-Red means slower than Magma by a factor of e^red.
+Blue means faster than Magma by a factor of e^blue^.
+Red means slower than Magma by a factor of e^red^.

 === People ===